-At December 31, 2022 December 31, 2023, we had cash and cash equivalents of \$94.2 million \$88.7 million compared to \$66.8 million \$94.2 million at December 31, 2021 December 31, 2022.
-The increase decrease in cash and cash equivalents resulted primarily from cash provided by operations, partially offset by cash used for purchases of property and equipment (including software development costs), acquisitions of businesses and cash used to repurchase our debt, an increase in repurchases of our common stock, stock in 2023, as well as continued investment in our internally developed software, partially offset by an increase in cash provided by operations.
-As of December 31, 2022 December 31, 2023, cash and cash equivalents held within domestic and foreign jurisdictions were \$37.6 \$14.5 million and \$56.6 \$74.2 million, respectively.
+At December 31, 2024, we had cash and cash equivalents of \$33.5 million compared to \$88.7 million at December 31, 2023.
+The decrease in cash and cash equivalents resulted primarily from cash used to repurchase our debt, capitalized expenditures and common stock repurchases, partially offset by cash provided by operations.
+As of December 31, 2024, cash and cash equivalents held within domestic and foreign jurisdictions were \$27.6 million and \$6.0 million, respectively.

 On October 7, 2021, the Company issued \$305 million of 6.0% senior notes due in 2026 (the "2026 Senior Notes"), in a private placement offering exempt from the registration requirements of the Securities Act of 1933.
 Consensus received proceeds of \$301.2 million, after deducting the initial purchasers' discounts, commissions and offering expenses.
-The 2026 Senior Notes are presented as current portion of long-term debt and long-term debt, net of current portion, both of which are net of deferred issuance costs, on the Consolidated Balance Sheets as of December 31, 2022 December 31, 2023 and 2021, 2022.
+The 2026 Senior Notes are presented as current portion of long-term debt and long-term debt, net of current portion, both of which are net of deferred issuance costs, on the Consolidated Balance Sheets as of December 31, 2024 and 2023.
 The 2026 Senior Notes bear interest at a rate of 6.0% per annum, payable semi-annually in arrears on April 15 and October 15 of each year, which commenced on April 15, 2022.

 On October 7, 2021, Consensus issued \$500 million of 6.5% senior notes due in 2028 (the "2028 Senior Notes"), in a private placement offering exempt from the registration requirements of the Securities Act of 1933.
-In exchange for the equity interest in J2 Cloud Services, LLC, Consensus issued the 2028 Senior Notes to Ziff Davis.
+In exchange for the equity interest in the Company, Consensus issued the 2028 Senior Notes to Ziff Davis.
 Ziff Davis then exchanged the 2028 Senior Notes with lenders under its credit agreement (or their affiliates) in exchange for extinguishment of a similar amount indebtedness under such credit agreement.
-The 2028 Senior Notes are presented as current portion of long-term debt and long-term debt, net of current portion, both of which are net of deferred issuance costs, on the Consolidated Balance Sheets as of December 31, 2022 December 31, 2023 and 2021, 2022.
+The 2028 Senior Notes are presented as current portion of long-term debt and long-term debt, net of current portion, both of which are net of deferred issuance costs, on the Consolidated Balance Sheets as of December 31, 2024 and 2023.
 The 2028 Senior Notes bear interest at a rate of 6.5% per annum, payable semi-annually in arrears on April 15 and October 15 of each year, which commenced on April 15, 2022.

 On March 4, 2022, the Company entered into a Credit Agreement with certain lenders party thereto (collectively, the "Lenders") and MUFG Union Bank, N.A., as agent (the "Agent").
 Pursuant to the Credit Agreement, the Lenders have provided Consensus with a revolving credit facility of \$25.0 million (the "Credit Facility") with an option held by the Company to obtain an additional commitment of up to a maximum of \$25.0 million.
 The final maturity of the Credit Facility will occur on March 4, 2027.
-As of December 31, 2022 December 31, 2023, no amount has been drawn down on the Credit Facility.
+As of December 31, 2024, no amount had been drawn down on the Credit Facility.